Click To Read More

 Who lived in Kilchurn Castle?

-Kilchurn Castle was built by the first Lord of Glenorchy, Sir Colin Campbell, in the mid-1400s.
-The Campbells used the castle as their power base until 1689 when it was converted into a garrison stronghold.
+Midway through the fourteenth century, Sir Colin Campbell, the first Lord of Glenorchy, built Kilchurn Castle.
+The Campbells used the castle as their power base until 1689, when it was converted into a garrison stronghold.